 - Multiple myeloma fracture treatment: see vertebroplasty/kyphoplasty below

 - Cerebral tumor embolization

-- Vertebroplasty/kyphoplasty for vertebral compression fracture management
+- Vertebroplasty/kyphoplasty for vertebral (spinal) compression fracture management

 The S. Mark Taper Foundation Imaging Center provides a full range of advanced imaging, both radiology and cardiology, as well as interventional radiology and interventional tumor (oncology) treatments to the greater Los Angeles area, including Beverly Hills, Encino, Mid-Cities, Santa Monica, Sherman Oaks, Silver Lake, Studio City, Toluca Lake and West Hollywood.